hurter3/Milarby/README.md

 Stream One Project: User-Centric Frontend Development - Code Institue

-The Music industry is very competitive with my friends only have a Facebook page this was an opportunity to build a website for them to promote their great talents and enhance their future ambitions.
+The Music industry is very competitive with my friends only having a Facebook page this was an opportunity to build a website for them to promote their great talents and enhance their future ambitions.